Colorado Mountain Town Retirement Mandates: Breckenridge, Vail, and Aspen Employer Guide – RetirementMandate.com

 • Process payroll deductions to the state-administered Roth IRA

-Penalty for non-compliance: $100 per employee per year.
+Penalty for non-compliance: $100 per employee per year, capped at $5,000 per year.
 For a Breckenridge ski shop or Vail restaurant with 25 employees, that’s $2,500/year in avoidable fines — every single year you remain non-compliant.

 Why Colorado Mountain Towns Are High-Risk for Non-Compliance